sbadhan129/snake-client/README.md

 ## Controls
 - To move up :- W
-- To move down :-
+- To move down :- S
 - To move left :- A
 - To move right :- W